Survivor 48

 Survivor 48 is the forty-eighth season of the American competitive reality television series Survivor.
-It premiered on February 26, 2025, on CBS in the United States, and is the sixteenth consecutive season to be filmed in the Mamanuca Islands in Fiji.
-It ended on May 21, 2025, when Kyle Fraser was voted the Sole Survivor, defeating Eva Erickson and Joe Hunter in a 5–2–1 vote.
+It premiered on February 26, 2025, on CBS in the United States, and was the sixteenth consecutive season to be filmed in the Mamanuca Islands in Fiji.

+The season ended on May 21, 2025, when Kyle Fraser was voted the Sole Survivor, defeating Eva Erickson and Joe Hunter in a 5–2–1 vote.
+Fraser became the sixth black castaway to win, following Maryanne Oketch in Survivor 42, Wendell Holland in Survivor: Ghost Island, Jeremy Collins in Survivor: Cambodia, Earl Cole in Survivor: Fiji, and Vecepia Towery in Survivor: Marquesas.